d3fcom/RefreshMetadata_NFT_collection/README.md

 ## Who Should Use This Script

-- **NFT Creators**: If you've created an NFT collection, this script can help ensure that your metadata remains accurate and accessible to collectors.
+- **NFT Creators**: If you've created an NFT collection with ThirdWeb , this script can help ensure that your metadata remains accurate and accessible to collectors.